-- 4.15R When the statutory auditor or the audit firm provides to the audited public interest entity, its parent undertaking or its controlled undertakings, for a period of three or more consecutive financial years, non-audit services other than those referred to in Article 5(1) of this the EU Audit Regulation, the total fees for such services shall be limited to no more than 70% of the average of the fees paid in the last three consecutive financial years for the statutory audit(s) of the audited entity and, where applicable, of its parent undertaking, of its controlled undertakings and of the consolidated financial statements of that group of undertakings.
-[AR 4.2] - 4.16R For the purposes of the limits specified in the first subparagraph paragraph 4.15R, with respect to the audit of a public interest entity, nonaudit services, other than those referred to in Article 5(1) of the EU Audit Regulation, required by Union or national legislation shall be excluded.
-[AR 4.2] - 4.17 Upon a request by the audit firm, on an exceptional basis, the competent authority33 may allow that audit firm to be exempt from the requirements in paragraph 4.15R in respect of an audited entity that is a public interest entity for a period not exceeding two financial years. - 4.18 In the case of public interest entities and of other listed entities, where: - (a) the fees charged by the firm and members of its network in aggregate: or - (b) the fees charged by the firm or by any member of its network whose work is used in the conduct of the engagement;
+- 4.23 Where the outstanding fees are in dispute and the amount involved is significant, the threats to the integrity and objectivity of the firm and covered persons may be such that they cannot be reduced to a level where independence would not be compromised.
+The engagement partner therefore considers whether the firm can continue with the engagement. - 4.24 Where the outstanding fees are unpaid because of exceptional circumstances (including financial distress), the engagement partner considers whether the entity will be able to resolve its difficulties.
+In deciding what action to take, the engagement partner weighs the threats to the integrity, objectivity and independence of the firm and covered persons, if the firm were to remain appointed to provide the engagement, against the difficulties the entity would be likely to face in finding a successor, and therefore the public interest considerations, if the firm were to resign or withdraw from the engagement. - 4.25 In any case where the firm does not resign from the engagement, the engagement partner applies appropriate safeguards (such as a review by a partner with relevant expertise who is not involved in the engagement) and notifies the Ethics Partner/Function of the facts concerning the overdue fees. - 4.26R When the statutory auditor or the audit firm provides to the audited public interest entity, its parent undertaking or its controlled undertakings, for a period of three or more consecutive financial years, non-audit services other than those referred to in Article 5(1) of this the EU Audit Regulation, the total fees for such services shall be limited to no more than 70% of the average of the fees paid in the last three consecutive financial years for the statutory audit(s) of the audited entity and, where applicable, of its parent undertaking, of its controlled undertakings and of the consolidated financial statements of that group of undertakings.
+[AR 4.2] - 4.27R For the purposes of the limits specified in the first subparagraph paragraph 4.26R, with respect to the audit of a public interest entity, non-audit services, other than those referred to in Article 5(1) of the EU Audit Regulation, required by Union or national legislation shall be excluded.
+[AR 4.2] - 4.28 Upon a request by the audit firm, on an exceptional basis, the competent authority35 may allow that audit firm to be exempt from the requirements in paragraph 4.26R in respect of an audited entity that is a public interest entity for a period not exceeding two financial years. - 4.29 In the case of public interest entities and of other listed entities, where: - (a) the fees charged by the firm and members of its network in aggregate: or - (b) the fees charged by the firm or by any member of its network whose work is used in the conduct of the engagement;